pydanny/pydanny-event-notes/PyCodeConf2011/python_slow_if_wrong.rst

         ...
         # slow

+* Don't do this
+* Apparently for dynamically typed languages, this is a very, very slow operation

 Speeding things up
 ------------------

 * Use regexes and c modules
 * No such thing as 100% pure python
 * forget about swig

     * writing C modules is easy and integrating them easy too
     * swig is a code generator for C++

 * python + C is so far the winning combination
 * C is simple; Python is simple; PyPy is hard

     * The concept behind PyPy is really hard
     * Python and C are relatively straightforward compared to the concepts of PyPy

 .. note:: I want to learn how to write C and then add it to my Python work.